pli15/RepData_PeerAssessment1/PA1_template_Code.md

 ### Variables
 The variables included in this dataset are:

-1. steps: Number of steps taking in a 5-minute interval (missing values are coded as NA)???????)
+1. steps: Number of steps taking in a 5-minute interval (missing values are coded as NA)
-2. ate: The date on which the measurement was taken in YYYY-MM-DD format in3. terval: Identifier for the 5-minute interval in which measurement was taken
+2. Date: The date on which the measurement was taken in YYYY-MM-DD format
+3. Interval: Identifier for the 5-minute interval in which measurement was taken

 ### Loading and preprocessing the data